Fall Bass'n in Algoma

 Fall Fish, Big Fish

 Bass has only one objective in their day-to-day existence: to eat as much as possible and get fat before winter.
 Fall, with its abundance of baitfish and time running out, puts the feeding frenzy into overdrive.
-For the angler that is willing to put up with the challenges of late-season fishing, late autumn is the time that personal best bass will show up at the end of your line.
+For the angler who is willing to put up with the challenges of late-season fishing, late autumn is the time that personal best bass will show up at the end of your line.

 FallBass02